Ern Cannon

-Ern Cannon (1921 – 7 December 2015) was an Australian professional rugby league footballer who played in the 1940s.
+Ern Cannon (27 August 1921 – 7 December 2015) was an Australian professional rugby league footballer who played in the 1940s.
 He played for Manly-Warringah in the NSWRL competition.
 Cannon was a foundation player for Manly-Warringah featuring in the club's first ever game.

 Background

-Cannon served as a navigator during World War II.
+Cannon was born in Pyrmont, a suburb of Sydney, in August 2921.
+He served as a navigator during World War II.
 At the end of the war, he spent several months flying Australian prisoners of war back home.
 Cannon played in the local Manly competition before being selected to play for Manly-Warringah in 1947 as the club had been admitted into the NSWRL competition along with Parramatta.

 Playing career

 Cannon played in Manly's first ever game on 12 April 1947 against Western Suburbs at Brookvale Oval.
 Manly lost the game 15-13 even though Manly had scored more tries than Wests.

 Manly would go on to finish second last on the table above Parramatta during their inaugural year avoiding the wooden spoon by 2 competition points.
 Cannon retired as a rugby league player following the conclusion of the 1947 season.